 For purposes of Executive Order 13921, environmental review is the agency procedures and processes for preparing a document required under NEPA.
 Authorization is any license, permit, approval, finding, determination, or other administrative decision issued by an agency that is required or authorized under Federal law in order to site, construct, reconstruct, or commence operations of a covered project administered by a Federal agency.
 This includes Marine Mammal Protection Act incidental take authorizations and consultations under the Endangered Species Act and the Magnuson-Stevens Fishery Conservation and Management Act (MSA).

 As lead agency, NOAA would ultimately be responsible for completing the NEPA EIS process.
-Per the E.O. and consistent with One Federal Decision process enhancements described in section 5(b) of Executive Order 13807, NOAA would be responsible for navigating the project through the Federal environmental review and authorization process and preparing a permitting timetable for the project that is made publicly available on its website.
+Per the E.O., NOAA would be responsible for navigating the project through the Federal environmental review and authorization process and preparing a permitting timetable for the project that is made publicly available on its website.
 NOAA must also identify a primary point of contact at each cooperating and participating agency.
 All individual agency decisions shall be recorded in one Record of Decision (ROD), unless the project sponsor requests that agencies issue separate NEPA documents, the NEPA obligations of a cooperating or participating agency have already been satisfied, or the lead agency determines that a single ROD would not best promote completion of the project's environmental review and authorization process.

 The U.S. Army Corps of Engineers and Environmental Protection Agency remain the main permitting agencies for aquaculture.
 These agencies, and NOAA if a NOAA permit is required consistent with NOAA's authority under MSA, would consider the specifics of a proposed aquaculture project to determine whether an EIS is appropriate, and if so, NOAA would assume the EIS lead agency role.
 The E.O. does not prescribe that NOAA serve as lead agency for a NEPA Environmental Assessment.

 Interagency Subcommittee on Aquaculture